Amsterdam 20182020-02-06T00:46:03+01:00

-6 & 7 December 2018.
+6 & 7 DECEMBER 2018

-The Tag Conference is an unprecedented event that gathers scholars and specialists from all over the world to explore name writing, or tagging.
 The first Tag Conference (Berlin 2017) was an all-round success in terms of the number of applications, quality of contributions and attendance.
 In 2018 the Tag Conference travels to Amsterdam.

 The call for papers for the Tag Conference 2018 has received applications from twelve different countries across North and South America, Europe and Australia.
 A total of seventeen papers have been selected.
 See the complete list of speakers below.